 Montford Music & Arts Festival

-Come, experience and enjoy Asheville’s largest, longest running, single day neighborhood street festival on Saturday in May from 10am - 7pm.
+Come, experience and enjoy Asheville’s largest, longest running, single day neighborhood street festival on Saturday in May from 10 am - 7 pm.
 Located on the main street of the Historic Montford neighborhood (just steps from Pinecrest B&B!), the festival has a new look with entertainment stages, artist and vendor booths, and central food court all now on one street, Montford Avenue.
-While visiting the neighborhood, you will walk the tree lined street, where trolley’s used to travel, marvel at unique architecture, from turn of the century “Victorian” to Arts and Craft designs and observe the diversity mix of its proud neighbors, who yearly volunteer to be your hosts for the festival.
+While visiting the neighborhood, you will walk the tree-lined street, where trolley’s used to travel, marvel at the unique architecture, from the turn of the century “Victorian” to Arts and Craft designs and observe the diversity mix of its proud neighbors, who yearly volunteer to be your hosts for the festival.